-Economists have long doubted the accuracy of official economic data and this skepticism has increased as China plots a course towards consumption-led growth.
+Economists have long doubted the accuracy of official economic data and this scepticism has increased as China plots a course towards consumption-led growth.
 The official retail sales measure, for example, counts a sale from when an item is shipped, rather than when it is actually sold.

 The latest data, however, supports retailers' complaints.